 - 1. The PPF is a fund designed to protect members' rights under company defined benefit pension schemes should the employer become insolvent. - 2.
 The PPF is funded by a levy on company pension schemes that are potentially eligible to benefit from it.
 The levy on the Scheme will not result in a reduction to your pension. - 3.
-Benefits payable under the PPF are, briefly, as follows: - Your full pension if you have reached your scheme's NPA or receive an illhealth pension (regardless of your age); - 90% of the expected scheme pension for all other members, subject to a cap advised by the PPF.
+Benefits payable under the PPF are, briefly, as follows: - Your full pension if you have reached your scheme's NPA or receive an ill-health pension (regardless of your age); - 90% of the expected scheme pension for all other members, subject to a cap advised by the PPF.
 This maximum figure is reduced actuarially for those under age 65; - Spouse/Civil Partner's pensions of 50% of the members' pensions; and

-- 4. Pension earned from 6 April 1997 will increase each year in line with the Pensions in Payment Index up to a maximum of 2.5% each year.
-Pension relating to the service before 6 April 1997 will not be increased under the PPF. - your employer becomes insolvent, or in circumstances where the Trustee or The Pensions Regulator consider this likely; - the assets of its pension scheme are insufficient, i.e. there is not enough money to pay at least the level of PPF benefit.
+- 4. In general, benefits will be paid from the PPF, as opposed to your own scheme, when: - your employer becomes insolvent, or in circumstances where the Trustee or The Pensions Regulator consider this likely; and - the assets of its pension scheme are insufficient, i.e. there is not enough money to pay at least the level of PPF benefit.